Drug Enforcement Administration, Department of Justice.

-This rulemaking shall become effective on August 28, 2009.
-Written comments must be postmarked and electronic comments must be submitted on or before October 27, 2009.
-Commenters should be aware that the electronic Federal Docket Management System will not accept comments after Midnight Eastern Time on the last day of the comment period.
+This interim final rule is effective on October 27, 2015.
+Interested persons may file written comments on this rule pursuant to 21 CFR 1308.21(c).
+Electronic comments must be submitted, and written comments must be postmarked, on or before December 28, 2015.
+Commenters should be aware that the electronic Federal Docket Management System will not accept comments after 11:59 p.m.
+Eastern Time on the last day of the comment period.
+Interested persons are defined as those “adversely affected or aggrieved by any rule or proposed rule issuable pursuant to section 201 of the Act (21 U.S.C.
+811).”
+21 CFR 1300.01(b).

 FOR FURTHER INFORMATION CONTACT: